INTERMEDIATE ECONOMETRICS - 2021/2

 Students receive verbal feedback during lectures and tutorials through direct questioning (in which multiple questions and real-world examples of the use of economics are discussed).
 In addition to this, they receive guideline solutions to tutorial questions, against which they can compare their own results.
 After the test feedback is provided for all individual questions.

-- Introduce students to the techniques relevant for the estimation in the presence of endogenous variables and of econometric time-series models.
+- Introduce students to the techniques relevant for the estimation (i) of econometric time-series models and (ii) in the presence of endogenous variables.

 - An important emphasis of the course is to give students with 'hands-on' learning experience of econometric analysis using a variety of economic data sets along side the theory.
 For this purpose, a number of datasets will be made available to undertake econometric analysis using the EViews software package.